Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 Follow those deployment instructions, head to your website at the relative url of `/authenticated/`, and you'll find sessionid and csrftoken.
+You don't even need to do the PUBLIC_URL environment variable, and it'll still work.

 > Well, how do users login if it's not by API?